tromp/cuckoo/README.md

 A useful POW
 --------------
 Global bitcoin mining power consumes hundreds of megawatts, which many people have characterized as a collosal waste.
-Meanwhile datacenters worldwide consume hundreds of millions of megawatts, an estimated 25-40% of which is spent on DRAM memory.
+Meanwhile, datacenters worldwide consume hundreds of millions of megawatts, an estimated 25-40% of which is spent on DRAM memory.
 Quoting from
 <a href="https://www.cs.utah.edu/~rajeev/pubs/isca10.pdf">Rethinking DRAM design and organization for energy-constrained multi-cores</a>,
-Modern DRAM architectures are ill-suited for energy-efficient operation because they are designed to fetch much more data than required, having long been optimized for cost-per-bit rather than energy efficiency.
+modern DRAM architectures are ill-suited for energy-efficient operation because they are designed to fetch much more data than required, having long been optimized for cost-per-bit rather than energy efficiency.
 Thus there is enourmous energy savings potential in accelerating the development of more efficient DRAM designs.
 While this paper and others like
 <a href="http://mbsullivan.info/attachments/papers/yoon2012dgms.pdf">The Dynamic Granularity Memory System</a>
-have proposed several sensible and promising design improvements, memory manufacturers have been slow to implement these, likely due to the need for more advanced memory controllers which they don't develop themselves and uncertainty about market demand.
+have proposed several sensible and promising design improvements, memory manufacturers taken a wait-and-see approach, likely due to the need for more advanced memory controllers, which they don't develop themselves, and uncertainty about market demand.
 However, a widely adopted PoW whose very bottleneck is purely random accesses to billions of bits would provide such demand.

 Cycle finding